valerionew/unisolder-notes/README.md

 Sparkybg reccomends BGA no-clean flux.
 **ATTENTION** there are some resistor pairs that can be mounted in the wrong direction.
 All the mentioned couples have to be mounted with the long side according to the long side of the front board.
 Those are the couples that require special attention during the mounting:
 * R27 and R28
-* R63 and R65, double and triple check this pair
+* R63 and R65, double and triple check this pair, it's very common to have these wrong.
+If you do probably you will get error 13.
 * R30 and R31
 * R35 and R39
 * R25 and R26
+* C60 and R46
 Please check <a href="http://dangerousprototypes.com/forum/download/file.php?id=11712&mode=view" target="_blank">the image provided by the author </a> if you have any doubt about mounting or component orientation.